cs-4241-2023/a4-components/README.md

 React made the development process much easier.
 There was a slight learning curve initially since I had to learn React's syntax and features.
 However, once I learned what I could do with React, functionality such as `useEffect()` and `useState()` helped tremendously.

+## Note to Grader
+The free version of Glitch will turn off the server when it has been inactive for longer than five minutes.
+There is an issue with Glitch where when it starts the server back up, it will either give the error `Service Unavailable` or `Cannot GET/`.
+If this happens for you please reload the page and the app will display correctly.
+I spoke with Professor Roberts, and he said that this was okay.